 To build a tractable stochastic model, we first characterize GPU iteration time.
 In each iteration, the GPU processes a batch that may contain both prefill and decode tasks: all decode tasks in the batch each generate one output token, and if a prefill chunk is present, the GPU processes one chunk of its input tokens.
 The iteration time is defined as the duration required to complete this batch processing step.

 \paragraph{\textbf{Iteration time.}} A key empirical finding, documented by \citet{li2025throughput}, is that iteration time depends on the total number of tokens processed in a batch:

 Here, $b'$ denotes the effective token count for the iteration, equal to the prefill chunk size plus the number of concurrent decode tasks.
-The constant $c > 0$ captures fixed overheads (e.g., kernel launches), $a > 0$ is the marginal cost per token, and $b_0 \ge 0$ is a threshold below which overheads dominate.
-This formula captures two operating regimes: \begin{itemize} \item \textbf{Decode-only iteration:} In a decode-only batch, the effective token count $b'$ equals the batch size, which is typically smaller than $b_0$.
+The constant $c > 0$ captures fixed overheads (e.g., kernel launches), $a > 0$ is the marginal cost per token, and $b_0 \ge 0$ is a threshold below which overheads dominate. { This two-regime form summarizes the operating ranges relevant for scheduling.
+Decode-only iterations are dominated by fixed per-iteration overhead, while mixed iterations with a sizeable prefill chunk are governed by the marginal cost of processing additional prefill tokens.} This formula captures two operating regimes: \begin{itemize} \item \textbf{Decode-only iteration:} In a decode-only batch, the effective token count $b'$ equals the batch size, which is typically smaller than $b_0$.